HVAC | Your Key to Indoor Air Quality & Comfortable Living

-Besides giving your system a thorough cleaning, a technician will inspect for wear and tear that could lead to an inconvenient breakdown and expensive repair.
+Besides giving your system a thorough cleaning, an air conditioning service will inspect for wear and tear that could lead to an inconvenient breakdown and expensive repair.
 He’ll also make sure refrigerant levels are sufficient for air conditioning to work efficiently.

 Another possible “trigger” for your annual HVAC maintenance visit might be anticipation of the arrival of a batch of holiday or weekend company.
 Breakdown of the AC or heating system when you have guests in the house is a major stress and discomfort producer that can tarnish an otherwise delightful visit.
 Contact experts to know if you need Inverter Mechanical Piping Solutions for your system.

 Older systems may also benefit from replacement of the original thermostat with an upgraded programmable model that will automatically adjust HVAC operation (and thus energy usage) based on living patterns.
 “You don’t need your system running at full capacity when no one is home,” Moseley notes, “and most families can do with less conditioning during sleeping hours.”
 The $100 to $250 investment involved (though high-end wifi enabled units may run upwards of $500) has a relatively short payback period, Moseley asserts.
 “These can also be purchased in home improvement stores for DIY installation, but we get lots of calls to come out and make the interface with the HVAC system work properly,” experts from this service offering ac repair near you add.

 Another recommended HVAC accessory is a humidifier, an add-on unit that will keep indoor humidity at recommended levels of 40-60 percent (somewhat lower with really frigid outside air) during heating season.
 “Really dry indoor air leads to weakened furniture joints, spaces in hardwood floors, separations in moldings and trim,” Moseley says.
 “It’s murder on pianos and guitars, and leads to scratchy throats, crusty nasal passages and reduced resistance to airborne germs.”